-Our study, aiming to evaluate the safety and clinical efficacy of autologous MSC-transplantation in progressive MS, revealed positive results in all its predefined primary endpoints.
-No serious, treatment related adverse effects were observed and significantly fewer patients in the MSC-IT and MSC-IV groups experienced treatment failure as compared to the placebo-treated group (Table 3).
-Significant changes favoring MSC-IT treatment over placebo, were also observed in the rate of EDSS progression, ambulation index, sum of functional scores, 25-foot timed walking, 9-hole peg test, PASAT and OWAT/KAVE cognitive tests, and the rate of change of MRI T2 lesion load, as well as in newer biomarkers such as OCT (RNFL) and fMRI (motor network).
-Repeated IT injection of MSC at month 6 significantly boosted the effects observed in the first cycle of treatment.
+With an aim to evaluate the safety and clinical efficacy of autologous MSC transplantation in progressive MS, our study revealed positive results in all predefined primary endpoints.
+No serious, treatment-related adverse effects were observed and significantly fewer patients in the MSC-IT and MSC-IV groups experienced treatment failure, as compared with the sham-treated group (Table 3).
+Significant changes favoring MSC-IT treatment over sham-treatment were also observed in the rate of progression in EDSS scores, ambulation index, sum of functional scores, 25-foot timed walking test, 9-hole peg test, PASAT, and OWAT/KAVE cognitive tests, and the rate of change in T2 lesion load on MRI, as well as newer biomarkers, such as OCT (RNFL) and fMRI (motor network).
+Repeated IT injection of MSCs at month 6 significantly boosted the effects observed during the first cycle of treatment.
 Beneficial (but less significant) effects were also observed in the MSC-IV group.
-Overall, the robust effects of MSC transplantation on various parameters that reflect neurological dysfunction and MS activity, may possibly indicate induction and/or enhancement of neuroprotective mechanisms.
-These benefits seem to be of particular clinical significance, as they were observed in patients suffering from progressive active MS unresponsive to conventional immunotherapies and for which no other proven treatment options exist.
+Overall, the robust effects of MSC transplantation on various parameters that reflect neurological dysfunction and MS activity, may indicate induction and/or enhancement of neuroprotective mechanisms.
+These benefits seem to be of particular clinical significance, as they were observed in patients with progressive active MS unresponsive to conventional immunotherapies, and for which no other proven treatment options exist.

-Despite the development of highly efficient and more targeted immunotherapies, there are still two major unmet needs in the treatment of MS: i. the need for a treatment to suppress compartmentalised and meningeal inflammation in the CNS, that seems to drive tissue injury and progression of disability 31-35.
-These compartmentalised inflammatory and degenerative activities seem to be less responsive (amendable by?) to the majority of immunomodulatory drugs, accounting for the poor efficacy of most MS therapies in progressive MS, with the minor exception of ocrelizumab36,37.
+Despite the development of highly efficient and more targeted immunotherapies, two major unmet needs in the treatment of MS still exist: 1. the need for treatment to suppress compartmentalized and meningeal inflammation in the central nervous system (CNS), which seems to drive tissue injury and progression of disability 31-35.
+These compartmentalized inflammatory and degenerative activities seem to be less responsive to the majority of immunomodulatory drugs, accounting for the poor efficacy of most MS therapies in progressive MS, with the exception of ocrelizumab36,37.

-ii.
-The need for a treatment that may substantially promote regeneration-remyelination.
-Generally, our CNS loses its capacity for efficient regeneration and remyelination over time and This is especially pronounced in chronic neuroinflammatory and neurodegenerative diseases such as MS, possibly due to insufficiency of growth factors or defective mobilisation of intrinsic CNS stem cells/oligodendrocyte progenitors 38-41.
+2. The need for a treatment that may substantially promote regeneration-remyelination.
+Generally, the CNS loses its capacity for efficient regeneration and remyelination over time.
+This is especially pronounced in chronic neuroinflammatory and neurodegenerative diseases such as MS, possibly due to an insufficiency of growth factors or defective mobilization of intrinsic CNS stem cells/oligodendrocyte progenitors 38-41.

-Based on their well described properties (reviewed by 38,41-44), stem cells may represent a “logical” treatment approach to achieve those unmet needs and induce neuroprotection and enhance endogenous remyelination.
-Moreover, stem cells were shown to be strong immunomodulators and they may potentially downregulate upon their migration to CNS, the localised and compartmentalised inflammation 32-34.
-Several animal studies have shown that embryonic, neuronal, and other adult stem cells can induce beneficial clinicopathological effects in animal models of neurological diseases, including MS 6,13,14,45-49.
-MSCs are commonly used for such therapies as they have practical advantages over other types of stem cells, for clinical use: i. they can be easily cultured and expanded in large quantities; ii. they can be obtained from the patient, eliminating thus the need for a donor and the risk of rejection or the necessity for chemotherapy to prevent it, and iii. they seem to be safe and carry low risks for malignant transformation.
-During the last decade, MSC treatments have been applied to various neurological diseases in small or pilot open trials 18,19,22-27,29,50, with promising indications.
+Based on their well described properties38,41-44, stem cells may represent a “logical” treatment approach to achieve those unmet needs and induce neuroprotection and enhance endogenous remyelination.
+Moreover, stem cells are strong immunomodulators that may potentially downregulate the localized and compartmentalized inflammation upon their migration to the CNS 32-34.
+Several studies have shown that embryonic, neuronal, and other adult stem cells can induce beneficial clinicopathological effects in animal models of neurological diseases, including MS 6,13,14,45-49.
+The MSCs are commonly used for such therapies, as they have the following practical advantages for clinical use over other types of stem cells: 1. they can be easily cultured and expanded in large quantities; 2. they can be obtained from the patient, thus eliminating the need for a donor, the risk of rejection, or the need for chemotherapy; and 3. they seem to be safe and carry low risks of malignant transformation.
+During the last decade, MSC treatments have been applied to various neurological diseases in small or pilot open-label trials 18,19,22-27,29,50, with promising indications.